Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 Secondary matches at Mexican venues: Matches not involving Mexico at the Azteca or Monterrey still offer the Mexican World Cup experience at lower prices.

 Compare across platforms: SeatPick aggregates tickets from hundreds of resellers.
-Comparing prices across sources can reveal deals.
+Comparing prices across sources can reveal the best deals available right now.

 The Estadio Azteca, the opening ceremony, the atmosphere of El Tri's passionate supporters — these create a once-in-a-lifetime experience that simply cannot be replicated.